Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Steps to Becoming Certified as a Substance Abuse Counselor in Illinois

-To become one of the professionals in Illinois responsible for providing counseling services to individuals with drug and alcohol problems, their families and loved ones, you’ll need to earn certification through the Illinois Certification Board (ICB).
+To become one of the professionals in Illinois responsible for providing counseling services to individuals with drug and alcohol problems, their families, and loved ones, you’ll need to earn certification through the Illinois Alcohol and Other Drug Abuse Professional Certification Association, Inc.c (IAODAPCA), which we’ll refer to in this guide as the Illinois Certification Board (ICB).

 One of the first things you’ll notice is that the ICB offers many certification options for substance abuse counselors, along with specialty designations, professional endorsements, and board-registered credentials.

-But for the purposes of this guide, we’ve detailed the process of becoming a Certified Alcohol and Other Drug Counselor (CADC), the standard substance abuse counseling credential that allows you to provide professional counseling services independently.
+However, for this guide, we’ve detailed the process of becoming a Certified Alcohol and Other Drug Counselor (CADC), the standard credential for substance abuse counseling that enables you to provide professional counseling services independently.

-Becoming a Certified Alcohol and Other Drug Counselor (CADC) in Illinois involves four major steps:
+Becoming a Certified Alcohol and Other Drug Counselor (CADC) in Illinois involves four significant steps:

 1. Complete a Certificate Course Equal to 225 Clock Hours